SirBisgaard/Gnomify-Ubuntu/README.md

 **Q: Does this work on Ubuntu flavors (Kubuntu, Xubuntu, etc.)?**
 A: Only tested on standard Ubuntu.
 Use at your own risk on other flavors.

+**Q: Is adw-gtk3 updated automaticly?**
+A: No, you will have to update it manually, an I hope to add this in the future.

 ## 🤝 Credits